AlessioSantos/Whisper-1-speech-to-text-app/README.md

 # Zoe-Lab
-Model Whisper 1 to transript speech into text
+Model Whisper 1 to transribe speech into text